 What is mechanical breakdown insurance?

-Mechanical breakdown insurance is a type of insurance policy that helps cover the cost of mechanical and electrical repairs for your vehicle.
+Mechanical breakdown insurance, also called car repair insurance, is a type of insurance policy or an endorsement to your auto insurance policy that helps cover the cost of mechanical and electrical repairs for your vehicle.
 This type of coverage can be beneficial because it fills some gaps in your standard auto insurance policy.

 Every company covers different repairs, but you can expect most policies to cover the following: